Oakum: History

 In modern times, the fibrous material used in oakum comes from virgin hemp or jute.
-In plumbing and marine applications, the fibers are impregnated with tar or a tar-like substance, traditionally pine tar (also called 'Stockholm tar'), an amber-coloured pitch made from pine sap.
+In plumbing and marine applications, the fibers are impregnated with tar or a tar-like substance, traditionally pine tar (also called "Stockholm tar"), an amber-coloured pitch made from pine sap.
 Tar-like petroleum by-products can also be used for modern oakum.
-"White oakum" is made from untarred material, and was chiefly used as packing between brick and masonry in pre-war home and building construction, as its breathability allows moisture to continue to wick and transfer.
+"White oakum" is made from untarred material, and was chiefly used as packing between brick and masonry in homes and building construction prior to World War II, as its breathability allows moisture to continue to wick and transfer through the material.

 Plumbing

 Oakum can be used to seal cast iron pipe drains.
-After setting the pipes together, workers pack oakum into the joints, then pour molten lead into the joint to create a permanent seal.
-The oakum swells and seals the joint, the "tar" in the oakum prevents rot, and the lead keeps the joint physically tight.
-Oakum present in cast iron bell/spigot joints may also contain asbestos.
+After setting the pipes together, workers pack oakum into the joints, then pour molten lead into the joint to create a permanent "lead and oakum" seal.
+The oakum swells and seals the joint, the tar in the oakum prevents rot, and the lead keeps the joint physically tight.
+Oakum present in older cast iron bell/spigot joints may also contain asbestos, requiring special methods for removal.

 Today, modern methods, such as rubber seals (for example, gaskets or o-rings), are more common.